Dolphin Encounter Kaikoura experience

 Guests staying at Room With a View can relax in the large bathtub on the private balcony and enjoy views over the majestic Kaikoura Ranges, as well as a 180-degree view of the ocean, now what’s not to love.
 The apartments are very spacious and well equipped with everything you may need to have a fabulous holiday in a great location.

-The dolphin encounter Kaikoura is one of the best things you will do in New Zealand.
+The dolphin encounter Kaikoura is one of the best things to do in New Zealand.
 Swimming with dolphins in the wild is usually up there on the top of most people’s travel bucket list, which you usually have to swim with dolphins in the Maldives or some other exotic country.
 However, here in New Zealand you can swim with these amazing dusky dolphins!

 Enjoy and do not miss out on this experience!